‘Pokemon GO’ Update 0.57.4 Released, Promised Trading Feature May Kill The Game

 “We’re still trying to come up with an answer [to trading] that makes sense so it doesn’t kill the game.
 If we fail this, we can easily kill the game.”

-In the past, the Pokemon Go players were hoping that the Trading System will give them the same feel as they had while watching the Japanese anime it is based on.
+In the past, Pokemon Go players were hoping that the Trading System will give them the same feel as they had while watching the Japanese anime it is based on.

 To make this happen, the game developers previously tried patenting systems where players could trade characters via transport hubs.
-Unfortunately, the idea of trading Pokemon between players using the same networks have been ditched it even before the game was released in 2016.
+Unfortunately, the idea of trading Pokemon between players using the same networks was ditched, even before the game was released in 2016.

 Meanwhile, the Pokemon Go update 0.57.4 APK is already available for download.
 Mobi Picker says it supports all Android smart devices running on operating systems no older than the Android KitKat.